 Incidence and Epidemiology

 Infections of the arterial system are relatively rare.
 In general, the ability of bacteria to bind and cause infection of the arterial endothelial surface is low, but the exact incidence of infectious arteritis is not well defined.
 Even autopsy data on the frequency of this type of infection is limited, and usually reports only focus on very large vessels, such as the aorta or, in some studies, the femoral arteries.
-Furthermore, many of the large autopsy studies that reference infectious arteritis ...
+Furthermore, many of the large autopsy studies ...